WalkerTexas-coder/Instructor-Lectures/unit_3_react/creat-react-app.md

 5. Boom!
 Just like that we have a running app that I can update and hack around in

 I want to take you on a little tour of the app
+App Anatomy

 - index.html
-- public
+- public/
-- src
+- src/
-- App.css
+- /App.css
-- App.js
+- /App.js

 Currently our App.js is a functional component.
 This is the new normal for react apps.
 Functional components are very simple as they are just a single function whose job is to return to us some JSX.